Frequently Asked Questions

 What are the age requirements for rafting?

 On the Main Payette or North Fork Cabarton, we can take children as young as 5 as long as they are comfortable with the water.
-For the full and half day South Fork trips (class III-IV), everyone must be at least 12 years old, active, and in good health.
+For the full and half day South Fork trips (class III-IV), everyone must be at least 12 years old, at least 95 pounds, active, and in good health.

 What should we wear?